West Windsor-Plainsboro High School North: Debate League

 Since the school's opening in 1999, West Windsor-Plainsboro High School North's Debate League is a top competitor in regional debate tournaments and competitions, including Princeton Moot Court, New Jersey Mock Trial, and the Colonial Valley Conference.
 In the 2016–17 school year, High School North's Mock Trial was ranked second in Middlesex County, ending the season with a 3–1 record.
 They also ranked first place in the CVC Policy Debate division.
 Prior in 2011, High School North also won the Spring Moot Court tournament at Princeton University and since then has had its members regularly rank among the top competitors.

 Fed Challenge

 North's Fed Challenge team was the New York Federal Reserve District Champion in 2007, 2010, and 2014.
 In 2015, 2016 and 2017 the team advanced to the Finals and placed 2nd.

 Science Olympiad

-North advanced to the Science Olympiad national tournament after winning the New Jersey state competition 4 times, in 2008, 2015, 2016 and 2018, and placed 9th, 16th, 11th and 8th respectively.
+North advanced to the Science Olympiad national tournament after winning the New Jersey state competition 5 times, in 2008, 2015, 2016, 2018 and 2023 and placed 9th, 16th, 11th, 8th and 15th respectively.
+They also went to nationals in 2024 after New Jersey received a 2nd bid for the national competition.
 North also qualified for the 2020 national tournament, which was cancelled due to the COVID-19 pandemic.